- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 My face warmed a little as we looked at each other.
 I wasn’t sure how long we had been there, neither of us moving.
 Orion suddenly pushed against my shoulder.
 I blinked several times and narrowed my eyes.

-“Damn horse.”
+“Stupid horse.”

-I shivered briefly as the wind ran its breath across naked body, where small bumps came up onto my skin.
+I shivered briefly as the wind ran its breath across my naked body, where small bumps came up onto my skin.
 I rubbed my arms quickly to warm up.
-I stepped up onto the stones and took a long deep breath before jumping into the spotless pool beneath.
+Slowly I stepped up onto the stones and took a long deep breath before jumping into the spotless pool beneath.

-I returned to the surface and took another breath after my long time beneath.
+I returned to the surface and took another breath after my extensive time beneath.
 I leaned my head back and brought my feet up with balance and floated on the exterior of the water.

 “I wonder what town will be like.
 This place seems far more primitive than home…it may be like going back in time.”
 A giggle escaped me.